Innovate Trust

-Innovate Trust is an independent charity registered in the UK. based in Cardiff operating across South East Wales.
-Innovate Trust provides supported living services to adults with learning disabilities, mental health conditions, physical disabilities or sensory impairments in Cardiff, the Vale of Glamorgan and Rhondda Cynon Taff.
+Innovate Trust is an independent charity registered in the UK.
+Based in Cardiff operating across South East Wales.
+Innovate Trust provides supported living services to adults with learning disabilities, mental health conditions, physical disabilities or sensory impairments in Cardiff, the Vale of Glamorgan and Rhondda Cynon Taf.

 The charity is based on Cowbridge Road East in Canton, Cardiff.
 The charity employees over 850 individuals across a 20-mile radius, primarily as support workers.
 Innovate Trust is one of the largest supported living providers operating in South East Wales.

 The charity was originally established by a group of student volunteers, including the charities main founder Jim Mansell CBE, from Cardiff University in the academic year of 1967/68.
 The charity was originally called Cardiff Universities Social Services or C.U.S.S. before being renamed to "Innovate Trust" on 22 April 2002 by Rhodri Morgan AM.

 History

 Early development (1967–1973)

 Innovate Trust was formally named Cardiff Universities Social Services (C.U.S.S.).
 It was established as a student volunteering project in the academic year of 1967.
 The volunteers worked supporting adults with learning disabilities at Ely Hospital to go on day trips, learn new skills and to act as a social contact.
 The volunteers worked with a group of 25 adults with learning disabilities.